How to Create Captivating Visuals, Grow Your Following,

 Pick a username that is recognizable and easy to find.
 If your business name is taken, try to keep the first part of your business name in your username.
 Note: You can update your username later in your account settings, so don’t worry if you want to change it in the future.

-Now it’s time to choose the right profile picture.
-Your profile picture is a big part of your first impression on new visitors.
+Your profile picture is your first impression on new visitors.
 For this reason, keep your image consistent with your branding and visual markers.

 Consider using your logo or another familiar image.
 Instagram profile pictures are automatically cropped into a circle, so leave room around the corners of your image.